DOCUMENT TSC-2026/B57 · BLOG POST 57 · CONSUMER COMMERCE · REV. 01

 Your channel mix is not a list of places you happen to sell.
 It is the clearest expression of your strategy, the set of bets you have placed on where your customers are and how you will reach them profitably.
 Build it on purpose.
 Anchor on owned, capture demand where it searches, create demand where your product travels, allocate on margin and system contribution rather than top-line, and design for the halo effects that make the whole worth more than the parts.
 The brands that treat the mix as a portfolio they manage will keep finding profitable growth as the board keeps shifting.
 The ones that just keep adding channels will keep wondering why more revenue is not turning into more profit.

-Building a channel allocation that compounds instead of just sprawling is core to the DTC brand consulting practice, and the form takes two minutes: start the conversation.
+Building a channel allocation that compounds instead of just sprawling is core to the DTC brand consulting practice, and connects directly to the max allowable CAC formula, because your channel mix determines what CAC you can sustain on each channel.
+The form takes two minutes: start the conversation.

 Work with Taylor · Consumer Commerce